noelwelsh/noelwelsh.com/content/posts/2025-01-17-codata-interpreter-terminal.md

 ```

 This works, for the example we have chosen, but there are two issues: composition and ergonomics.
-That have a problem with composition is perhaps surprising, as that's the problem we set out to solve.
+That we have a problem with composition is perhaps surprising, as that's the problem we set out to solve.
-We have made the system compositional in some aspects, but there are still others that do not work correctly.
+We have made the system compositional in some aspects, but there are still ways in which it does not work correctly.
 For example, take the following code:

 ```scala